The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 Audemars Piguet's constant quest for innovation has propelled it to the forefront of brands using high-tech and avant-garde materials.

 Making a Royal Oak bezel is a subtle dance between accuracy of modern machinery and the expertise of meticulous hands and sharp eyes.

 From Avant-Garde to Icon, take a journey through time to discover a spirit that endures.

 The brass dial is engraved by a burin (a precision metalwork chisel) that reproduces the motif on a disc attached to the machine, like a pantograph.

 Materials Used in the Royal Oak Collection

 Composed of iron, chromium, nickel and molybdemum, steel boasts excellent corrosion resistance.
-To perfect the aesthetic appeal of stainless steel, Audemars Piguet has developed an exclusive surface treatment endowing the metal with a luminous appearance.
+To perfect the aesthetic appeal of stainless steel, Audemars Piguet has developed an exclusive surface treatment endowing the metal with a luminous and luxurious appearance.

 Audemars Piguet launched the world’s first stainless-steel luxury watch.
 In an era when gold was considered the only high-end option, it was a gamble.
 But it paid off with the birth of one our most iconic watches.

 Extra-thin Royal Oak

 The precious metal has always been a staple feature of Fine Watchmaking.
 Composed of 75% fine gold, along with 5% silver and 20% copper, the latter proportion varies according to the desired colour intensity.
 Audemars Piguet also uses two other forms of gold: yellow and white.